View All

 • Event-Driven Programming: JavaScript makes web pages interactive by responding to user actions such as clicks, scrolls, and mouse movements.

-• Asynchronous Programming: JavaScript handles asynchronous operations using the event loop, along with tools like Promises and async/await.
+• Asynchronous Programming: JavaScript handles asynchronous operations using the event loop, along with tools like Javascript Promises and async/await.
 This allows tasks such as data fetching or user input to run without freezing the page, enabling smoother, non-blocking interactions in web applications.

 • DOM Manipulation: JavaScript interacts directly with the DOM (Document Object Model) to dynamically change the webpage content or structure in real-time, without requiring a page reload.